paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-039-fair-packaging-and-labeling-program.md

 ### Statutory Notes

 #### References in Text
 The Federal Food, Drug, and Cosmetic Act, referred to in subsecs. (a) and (c), is act June 25, 1938, ch.
 675, 52 Stat.
-1040, as amended.
+1040.
 Chapter III of the Act is classified generally to subchapter III (§ 331 et seq.) of chapter 9 of Title 21, Food and Drugs.
 For complete classification of this Act to the Code, see [section 301 of Title 21](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section301&num=0&edition=prelim) and Tables.

 <a id="section-1457"></a>